-Buhari: Nigeria’s Investment In Security Yielding Positive Results
+Buhari: Nigeria’s Investment in Security Yielding Positive Results

 Deji Elumoye in Abuja

-President Muhammadu Buhari has expressed happiness that the present administration’s investments in improving security are yielding good dividends across the country.
+President Muhammadu Buhari yesterday expressed happiness that the present administration’s investments in improving security were yielding good dividends across the country.

+The president said this just as the Nigerian National Petroleum Company Limited (NNPC) said it has opened talks with the United States Finance Corporation and Exim Bank to seek financing for its multi-billion-dollar gas projects.

-Speaking Thursday at the Nigeria International Economic Partnership Forum held on the margins of the 77th UN General Assembly in New York, the President pledged that the Federal Government would do more to improve security, recognising that the sector is another critical element in the flow of investment, and overall economic and infrastructural development.
+Speaking at the Nigeria International Economic Partnership Forum held on the margins of the 77th UN General Assembly in New York, the president pledged that the federal government would do more to improve security, recognising that the sector was another critical element in the flow of investment, and overall economic and infrastructural development.

-He said: ”We will continue to give all necessary support to our security outfits to ensure that they are able to tackle the challenge headlong”, adding that ”the advantages and disadvantages of investing in Nigeria far outweigh the challenges.”
+He explained: ”We will continue to give all necessary support to our security outfits to ensure that they are able to tackle the challenge headlong,”, adding that, ”the advantages and disadvantages of investing in Nigeria far outweigh the challenges.”

-President Buhari, who was represented at the opening session by his Chief of Staff, Prof. Ibrahim Gambari, also declared that in spite of the global crisis fuelled by the Ukraine-Russian war, the lingering COVID-19 pandemic and insurgency in some parts of the country, Nigeria is on course to taking her rightful place in the global economy.
+Buhari, who was represented at the opening session by his Chief of Staff, Prof. Ibrahim Gambari, also declared that in spite of the global crisis fueled by the Ukraine-Russian war, the COVID-19 pandemic and insurgency in some parts of the country, Nigeria was on course to taking her rightful place in the global economy.

-While attributing the country’s success story to the implementation of reforms aimed at attracting foreign investments and sustained improvement in governance, he noted that the quarterly GDP growth in Q1 2022 has been mostly driven by the non-oil sector, giving credence to the revenue source diversification agenda of government.
+While attributing the country’s success story to the implementation of reforms aimed at attracting foreign investments and sustained improvement in governance, he noted that the quarterly GDP growth in Q1 2022, was mostly driven by the non-oil sector, giving credence to the revenue source diversification agenda of government.

-The President, however, acknowledged that more still needs to be done to improve private capital flows into Nigeria through Foreign Direct Investment and financing for infrastructure, affirming that the administration is leveraging the Integrated National Financing Strategy to address this.
+The president, however, acknowledged that more still needed to be done to improve private capital flows into Nigeria through foreign direct investments, financing of infrastructure, affirming that the administration was leveraging the Integrated National Financing Strategy to address this.

+“Growth in manufacturing reflected stronger household and business consumption on account of the reopening of economic activities and improvement in supply chains.

 ”The present growth in our service sector is promising.
-Further privatization, foreign investment, globalization and competition will serve to stimulate growth and competition in the service sector and the economy as a whole.
+Further privatisation, foreign investment, globalisation and competition will serve to stimulate growth and competition in the service sector and the economy as a whole.

-The President told the international economic forum attended by President of African Development Bank, Akinwumi Adesina and Florie Liser of the Corporate Council on Africa, among others, that a key strategy being adopted to improve infrastructure financing is the Integrated National Financing Strategy.
+The president told the international forum attended by the President of African Development Bank, Akinwumi Adesina and Florie Liser of the Corporate Council on Africa, among others, that a key strategy being adopted to improve infrastructure financing was the Integrated National Financing Strategy.

 He explained that the strategy seeks to identify ways to expand the financing envelope of the Sustainable Development Goals in Nigeria, enhance the sustainable development impact of financing by seeking to integrate and align public and private financial policies, regulatory frameworks, instruments, and business processes with sustainable development.